 Who does ELQ affect?

-- Topping-up to an Honours degree from an HND, HNC or Foundation Degree (see below for more information).
+- are topping-up to an Honours degree from an HND, HNC or Foundation Degree (see below for more information).

-- Studying Diagnostic Imaging, Midwifery, Nursing (adult, children’s, learning disabilities, mental health), Occupational Therapy, Physiotherapy, Radiotherapy and Oncology in 2017/18 or later as these courses will be exempt from the ELQ rules.
+- meet Student Finance England residency criteria and are studying Diagnostic Imaging, Midwifery, Nursing (adult, children’s, learning disabilities, mental health), Occupational Therapy, Physiotherapy, Radiotherapy and Oncology in 2017/18 or later as these courses will be exempt from the ELQ rules.
 View information about funding for healthcare courses.

-- Studying Architecture, Social Work, Veterinary Science or Teacher Training.
+- are studying Architecture, Social Work, Veterinary Science or Teacher Training.
 Although you will not be entitled to receive tuition fee loans for these courses, you may be entitled to the maintenance loan.

-- Studying on a part-time course in Engineering, Technology or Computer Science.
+- are studying on a part-time course in Engineering, Technology or Computer Science.

 ELQ fees and funding